 Born in 1759, Robert Burns was the eldest son of a professional gardener and unsuccessful tenant farmer in Ayrshire.
 Growing up to a life of demanding physical work, poverty, and acute awareness of social disadvantage, he began to write poetry and songs in an attempt to find some kind of counterpoise to these adverse circumstances.
-Burns has an international reputation, founded on his passion for life and nature, falling in love, freedom, democracy, and human rights.
-His is an exceptionally personal kind of literary fame, and it is in his ability to express widely shared feelings simply and memorably which has led to his extraordinary popularity.
-Burns was a very down to earth creative genius, a friend to the common man and, as a result, people meet at Burns suppers all over the world each year on and near his Birthday January 25th., to celebrate his life and works, just as we are doing here tonight at the M.A.C. in St. Louis.
+Burns has an international reputation, founded on his passion for: life and nature, falling in love, freedom, democracy, and human rights.
+His is an exceptionally personal kind of literary fame, and it is in his ability to express widely shared feelings simply, and memorably, which has led to his extraordinary popularity.
+Burns was a very down to earth creative genius, a friend to the common man and, as a result, people meet at Burns suppers all over the world each year on and near his Birthday January 25th., to celebrate his life and works, just as we are doing here tonight.
+1996 marks 200 years since the death of Robert Burns and so this year's dinner has an extra significance for those of us present to celebrate his life and works here at the Adam's Mark Hotel in St. Louis this evening.